 Just the same, there’s probably not enough tomato pomace here to make much of a difference.

-Next, we note the inclusion of dried fermentation products in this recipe.
+Next, we find dried fermentation products in this recipe.
 Fermentation products are typically added to provide enzymes to aid the animal with digestion.

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Earthborn Holistic Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this Earthborn brand.
 If there are no recalls listed in this section, we have not yet reported any events.

 The Dog Food Advisor is privately owned.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) when readers click over to their website from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.